Japan August household spending picks up, eases concerns about economy

 On the one hand, solid consumer spending suggests the BOJ does not need to expand quantitative easing because consumer prices will eventually meet its 2 percent price target.

-On the other hand, a separate survey released Friday showing a decline in corporate inflation expectations could trouble the BOJ because it has emphasized raising inflation expectations to eliminate deflation.
+On the other hand, a separate survey released Friday showing a decline in corporate inflation expectations could trouble the BOJ because it has emphasised raising inflation expectations to eliminate deflation.

 (Reporting by Stanley White; Editing by Eric Meijer)